 - A pop-up message will appear on your screen, press and hold down the restart option.

-- Your smartphone/tablet will be restart in safe mode.
+- Your smartphone/tablet will be restarted in safe mode.

-Restore the default Cache files on your Android smartphone/tablet device
+Restore the Default Cache Files on Your Android Device

 - Press and hold power & volume up buttons simultaneously for a few seconds.